This post is also available in: Melayu (Malay) 简体中文 (Chinese (Simplified))

 • Can be held personally liable and prosecuted should they fail to uphold their legal responsibilities and duties.

-• Normally authorized to issue and transfer shares in a company, but this depends on the Articles of Association.
+• Normally authorized to issue and transfer shares, but this depends on the Articles of Association.

 Shareholders